rous6026nz/gs-building-REST-services-with-spring/README.md

 ## Introduction

-This project contains 2 implementations to help demonstrate the key differences between an [RPC (Remote Procedure Call)](https://en.wikipedia.org/wiki/Remote_procedure_call) `nonrest` - and a RESTful service `restful`.
+This project contains 2 implementations to help demonstrate the key differences between an [RPC (Remote Procedure Call)](https://en.wikipedia.org/wiki/Remote_procedure_call) `nonrest` - and a RESTful service `rest`.

-The RESTful implementation also contains a feature branch `feature/restful--with-resource-assembler` which illustrates the process of implementing an assembler class and refactoring the current implementation of a RESTful service to use a resource assembler.
+There is also a feature branch implemented based off the `feature/restful` branch called `feature/restful--with-resource-assembler` which illustrates the process of implementing a resource assembler class and refactoring the current implementation of a RESTful service to use a resource assembler.
 This branch also demonstrates how to upgrade a RESTful service, while maintaining backwards compatibility with all clients.

 >I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
 Today’s example is the SocialSite REST API.
 That is RPC.
 It screams RPC.
 There is so much coupling on display that it should be given an X rating.
 >